atomisthq/docs/docs/reference-docs/rug/rug-predicates.md

 In this example `fileCount = 1` is an ***in-place Rug Predicate*** interpreted to examine the output from the editor-under-test to then return a `Boolean` `true` or `false` value for the assertion.

+The functions on [Project](types/rug-core-types-project.md) are available for use here.

  <!-- Include predicates as they are used in reviewer syntax -->